valeIT/valeIT.github.io/_posts/2015-10-10-a-more-in-depth-look-at-iplocation-hangs.markdown

 author: Valentino Urbano
 ---

 I spent a fair part of September debugging a weird Issue that happened in [IPLocation][0].
 The first thing that I know is that this issue only happened to the Mac App Store version of the app.
 At the time I was only selling IPLocationMini directly so I could quickly rule out all of the shared components.
-Everything present in IPLocationMini wasn't the problem, this left me with the few major differences to analyse:
+Everything present in IPLocationMini wasn't the problem, this left me with the few major differences to analyze:
 - The Map View
 - The Popover
 - 3 different Source Code Files (2 Classes and a Helper)